Investing in Relationships – By Arnie Wohlgemut

-Local and upper levels of government build it into proposals and rational for projects and new programmes.
+Local and upper levels of government build it into proposals and rationale for projects and new programs.
 The public at large wants to know how their tax dollars are being used – and what the return on our investment really is!

 ROI is deeply entrenched in our lives.

-But a term we rarely hear is ROR — “Return On Relationships”.
+But a term we rarely hear is ROR, or “Return on Relationships”.

 Strong, healthy relationships empower us and give us confidence.
-Take the relationship between parents and a child.
-Both the patents and child grow and change within that relationship and there is benefit on both sides.
+Take the relationship between parents and a child… Both the parents and child grow and change within that relationship and there are benefits on both sides.

 In a workplace, a poor relationship between management and staff can be devastating.
-Poor moral, poor performance, high stress, staff turnover – need I go on?
-Three (3) out of four (4) people report that their boss is the most stressful part of their job!
+Poor morale, poor performance, high stress, staff turnover – need I go on?
+Three out of four people report their boss is the most stressful part of their job!
 Ouch!!!